revolist/revogrid-docs/tests/e2e/docs/scenarios/kanban.md

 ### KAN-002 · P0 · Move a card and preserve its identity

-Execution: Partially executed: keyboard cross-column move and counts; pointer drag, move-back and full metadata checks are source-derived.
+Execution: Partially executed: automated keyboard move to Product/In progress passed on 2026-09-10 at 1280×720, including the 3→2/3→4 count change, moved-card presence, and WIP header.
+Pointer drag, move-back and full metadata checks are source-derived.

 1. Fresh load; drag KAN-101 by its Move card handle from Product/Backlog into Product/In progress, or focus the card and press Space → ArrowRight three times → Space ⇒ one card moves, Backlog count 3→2 and In progress 3→4.
 The keyboard path was executed and matched; the pointer path remains unexecuted.
 2. Inspect moved card ⇒ ID, title, 20% progress, priority and avatars remain unchanged; no duplicate remains in Backlog.